Living With an Invisible Disability: What We All Need to Know

 World Health Organization (WHO), Disability and Health.

-The International Day of Persons with Disabilities on December 3 takes the theme of building a disability-inclusive, accessible and sustainable post-COVID-19 world.
-Not all disabilities are visible of course, something we were increasingly reminded of during the pandemic when people with certain conditions were exempt from wearing masks.
+The UN’s International Day of Persons with Disabilities on December 3 takes the theme of transformative solutions for inclusive development, highlighting the role of innovation in fuelling an accessible and equitable world.
+Not all disabilities are visible of course, a fact we are increasingly reminded of.

 What is an invisible disability?